 To combat the consumption of alcohol by minors, Harrison said she hoped to persuade retailers near BHS to stop selling alcopops and alcohol in general.
 Although the stores cannot be legally prohibited from doing so, Harrison proposed a joint effort with the Berkeley Unified School District board to speak with local businesses about this proposal.

-Harrison suggested holding Public Nuisance Abatement hearings conducted by the Zoning Adjustment Board if a retailer fails to comply with laws against “disturbances of the peace,” such as illegal drug use.
-She also proposed holding retailers accountable with the Deemed Approved Ordinance, which, if violated, can result in the revocation of a retailer’s license.
+Harrison suggested holding public nuisance abatement hearings conducted by the Zoning Adjustments Board if a retailer fails to comply with laws against “disturbances of the peace,” such as illegal drug use.
+She also proposed holding retailers accountable with the deemed-approved ordinance, which, if violated, can result in the revocation of a retailer’s license.

 The town hall also discussed levying “business fees” for retailers to fund prevention programs.